Why not commit to a greater good?

 To attract talent on your team!

 So how do you find and more importantly retain talent?
 It is a question that I’m sure has kept many HR managers awake at night.
-Not only because it is challenging to find people with the right education or meet their financial expectations, but because people’s expectations are changing and so are their requirements from a work place.
+Not only because it is challenging to find people with the right education or meet their financial expectations, but because people’s expectations are changing and so are their requirements from a workplace.

 Today, it is much more than a good salary and a nice boss to work with.
 According to the What Workers Want report by Net Impact, 45% of employees would take a 15% pay cut for a job that makes a social or environmental impact.
-Another 51% of workers say that helping ‘make a better world’ and making a ‘contribution to society’ are essential for their ideal job.
+Another 51% of workers say that helping ‘make a better world’ and making a ‘contribution to society’ is essential for their ideal job.

 Just to confirm these trends among employees, another research conducted by Achieve in 2015 found that good causes that a company supports are the 3rd most important factor in their choice of employer.
-It is ahead of company’s products and culture!
+It is ahead of the company’s products and culture!

 I know this for a fact as I saw how a friend of mine, an excellent marketing expert, choose a job at IBM over one offered to her by HP simply because of IBM’s Corporate Citizenship programme through which she can do volunteer work and be paid for that.
 She just likes their social engagement opportunities at IBM even if they pay slightly less.